 This can either be a very serious incident or the repetition of serious incidents.
-Any exclusion will be at the discretion of the Headteacher.
-A decision to exclude/suspend a pupil for a fixed period or permanently is seen as a last resort by the school.
-The physical and emotional health of our children and staff is our primary concern.
-Therefore, we accept that in some serious situations exclusion may be necessary.
+Any exclusion or suspension will be at the discretion of the Headteacher.
+A decision to permanently exclude/suspend a pupil for a fixed period or permanently is seen as a last resort by the school.
+The physical and emotional health of our children and staff and their safeguarding is our primary concern.
+Therefore, we accept that in some serious situations permanent exclusion may be necessary.

-The decision to exclude/suspend will be in response to a very serious breach of school rules and policies or serious risk of harm to the education or welfare of the pupil or others in the school.

-Exclusion/suspension may be the result of persistently poor behaviour or a serious single incident.
+The decision to permanently exclude/suspend will be in response to a very serious breach of school rules and policies or serious risk of harm to the education or welfare of the pupil or others in the school.
+Permanent exclusion/suspension may be the result of persistently challenging behaviour or a serious single incident.

 The length of an exclusion/suspension will depend upon a number of factors such as the severity of the incident and the likely impact on the child's learning and ability to succeed on returning to school.
-Such decisions will be made in the best interests of the child, whilst also mindful of the need to maintain order and reinforce the rules and expectations of the school in a clear and consistent way.
+Such decisions will be made in the best interests of the child and others, whilst also mindful of the need to maintain order and reinforce the rules and expectations of the school in a clear and consistent way.
 In the most serious cases, where the problem persists and there is no improvement permanent exclusion may be necessary.
+As defined in the School Admission Code, Paragraph 3.10, behaviour can be described as challenging where it would be unlikely to be responsive to the usual range of interventions to help prevent and address a pupil's misbehaviour or it is of such severity that it is beyond the normal range that schools can tolerate.